Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 Migration complexity: Low to moderate.
 Requires Teams licensing, number porting, and call flow configuration.
 If your team already uses Teams daily, adoption is faster because the interface is familiar.

-Option 4: Cloud Contact Center
+Option 4: Upgrade to a Cloud Contact Center

 For businesses where customer-facing communications are a core function (call centers, support teams, reservation desks), a full cloud contact center solution provides the deepest feature set.
 This goes beyond basic PBX replacement to include omnichannel routing, agent dashboards, AI-assisted interactions, and workforce management.